ckvignesh/oldRepo100DoC/log.md

 - Learnt more features of Markdown files like adding index tables, sectional link, aligning text in boxes etc.

 **Thoughts:**
-- Today's progresss was very slow and poor.
+- Today's progress was very slow and poor.

 **Link to work:**
 - [This markdown file you're reading now.](log.md)